-Definition: Confidentiality refers to the condition or state under which all computer information, software and hardware associated with a networked information infrastructure remains private.
-Individuals who wish to do harm to a company or organization are constantly seeking out vulnerabilities to exploit.
-Information about personnel, equipment, procedures, software versions and any other critical data should be discretely maintained and made available to only those people within the organization who have a need to know.
+Information about personnel, equipment, procedures, software versions and any other critical data should be confidential and made available to only those people within the organization who have a need to know.
 A loss of mission critical information can be disastrous.
-Does your organization have effective information security policies?
+To maintain confidentiality you need an information security plan.

 Return from "Confidentiality" to Words [A - C]